ledbettj/curly/README.md

 # Curly

 A thin ruby binding for libcurl.
+See the [RDoc documentation](http://rubydoc.info/github/ledbettj/curly/index) for more information.

 ## Installation